votadung2000/FastFoodTs/README.md

 ---

 ## ✨ Features

-- 🛒 **Easy Ordering** – Browse restaurants and place orders with a few taps.
+- 🛒 **Easy Ordering** – Find your favorite products and place an order with just a few taps.
+- 🔍 **Product Search** – Search for your favorite products with filters and search options.
-- 🗺️ **Order Tracking** – Track your food delivery in real-time.
+- 🗺️ **Order Tracking** – Track your order and delivery address in real-time.
-- 🔍 **Restaurant Search** – Find your favorite places with filters and search.
-- 💳 **Secure Payment** – Fast and secure checkout.
+- 💳 **Payment Methods** – Support multiple payment methods for a smooth checkout experience.
+- 💬 **Contact Us** – Get in touch with the store via chat for customer support.
+- 📍 **Manage Delivery Address** – Easily add, update, and manage your delivery addresses.
+- 👤 **Manage Personal Information** – View and update your personal details anytime.

 ---